A small-time coupling between $\Lambda$-coalescents and branching processes: The coupling

-The asymptotics (\ref{T almost sure}) in the sense of convergence in probability can be obtained from Proposition \ref{Tsmalltime} under additional assumptions on $v$ (that is, on $\La$) as the following result shows. \begin{proposition} Assume $\La(\{0\})=0$.
-Then, the convergence
+The asymptotics (\ref{Talmostsure}) in the sense of convergence in probability can be obtained from Proposition~\ref{Tsmalltime} under additional assumptions on $v$ (i.e., on $\La$) as the following result shows. \begin{proposition} Assume $\La(\{0\})=0$.
+Then the convergence

 holds at least if

 and, in particular, if

 \end{proposition}